Farming nonprofit helps vets with PTSD reintegrate into civilian life

 On a sun-kissed, windy day in late April, two landscaped areas that were built by veterans from the program—complete with a paved sections, winding paths, flower beds and a bench—were easy to find.
 In the growing area, several raised beds were prepped and covered for strawberries, which are a tough crop to grow anywhere because many different animals and pests love them.
 A red Norman Rockwell-looking barn on the property has hosted Veterans to Farmers events.

-Jamie Wickler, farm education coordinator at Denver Botanic Gardens, is starting his fourth season teaching the veterans’ course at Chatfield.
-He said the biggest benefit for participants is a sense of community.
+Jamie Wickler, farm education coordinator at Denver Botanic Gardens, is starting her fourth season teaching the veterans’ course at Chatfield.
+She said the biggest benefit for participants is a sense of community.

 “This is a group that deeply cares about sustainable food production,” Wickler said.
 “Farming is hard work that they love, so to find other veterans and farmers that share that gives them a lot of encouragement and support.”